brexus/brexus/README.md

 🎓 I’m currently studying at the Lublin University of Technology in the field of **computer science**

-🌱 I’m currently learning **from the Odin Project course**

-👨‍💻 All of my projects are available at [coming soon](https://www.github.com/brexus)

 <p align="left"></p>

 <h3 align="left">Languages and Tools:</h3>